Estome History, Family Crest & Coats of Arms

 Early Notables of the Estome family (pre 1700)

-(c.
-1593-1675), English settler to the Massachusetts Bay Colony in 1634, an early colonial President and Governor of Rhode Island; John Easton (1624-1705), 15th Governor of the Colony of Rhode Island and Providence Plantations (1690-1695); Charles Eyston (1667-1721), an...
+Notable amongst the family name during their early history was Nicholas Easton (c.
+1593-1675), English settler to the Massachusetts Bay Colony in 1634, an early colonial President and Governor of Rhode Island; John Easton (1624-1705), 15th Governor of the Colony of Rhode Island and Providence Plantations (1690-1695); and Charles Eyston (1667-1721), an English antiquary.

-Another 108 words (8 lines of text) are included under the topic Early Estome Notables in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) are included under the topic Early Estome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Estome family

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Estome family name Estome, or who bore a variation of the surname were Nicholas Easton who purchased land in New England in 1620; and William Easton who landed in Virginia in 1663; Mrs. Easton settled in Massachusetts in 1633.